thycotic/dsv-docs/product/dynamic-secrets/azure.md

 ```

 It takes some time for the temporary service principal to be created, so you can check using the Azure portal for the new service principal or use the DSV API:
-> use the `roleAssignmentTaskId` from above response
+> Use the `roleAssignmentTaskId` from above response

 | method                 | path                                                         |
 | --------------         | ------------------------------                               |